hossam-magdy/GitSwitcher/README.md

 `git log --graph --oneline --decorate --all --stat`

-`git commit -a -m "COMMIT_MESSAGE"` : Add only modified files to staging area & commit
+`git commit -a -m "COMMIT_MSG"`: Add only changed tracked-files to staging area & commit

-`git commit -a --amend` : Add only modified files to the last commit (amend/edit the last commit)
+`git commit -a --amend` : Amend/edit the last commit to include changes in tracked files

 `git checkout BRANCH_NAME` : Switch/Checkout to `BRANCH_NAME`